benmvp/slides/2017/reactrally/fiber.md

 Prior art: [`react-dom-stream`](https://github.com/aickin/react-dom-stream)

 NOTES:
-- React now supports server-side streaming thanks to Sasha!
+- React now supports server-side streaming!
 - Rendering to string is sub-optimal:
-  0. Server can send out response until entire HTML is created, so browsers can't paint until `renderToString` is finished
+  0. Server can't send out response until entire HTML is created, so browsers can't paint until `renderToString` is finished
   0. Server has to allocate memory for entire HTML string
   0. Single call to `renderToString` can dominate CPU
 - With streaming, the browser can render pages before entire response is finished
+- Even further performance gains

 =====